Arizona Window Washers : We’re Hiring!

 Sin #1: The Dish Soap Disaster

-For instance, you might use the logic of using dish soap, right?
-It is right in your kitchen, it cuts through grease on your plates; why not on your windows?
+For instance, you might use dish soap, right?
+It’s right in your kitchen, it cuts through grease on your plates; why not on your ?
 In fact, it feels like the most effective way to clean.
 We get it.
-I used to think this was a good window cleaning solution.
+I used to think this was a good window cleaning solution, especially when considering DIY window cleaning methods.

 Consider it this way: dish soap is intended specifically to break down food and oils, and it does it extremely effectively.
 However, that same ‘cleaning power’ ends up leaving its own residue on your glass—a thin film that is invisible at first but attracts all the dust and grime.
 It’s like a magnet for dirt!
 When that residue is combined with the mineral deposits often present in hard water (that’s Arizona for you), you have a cloudy, streaky mess.
 You’ll realize you’ve got clean windows, but in very short order you’ll see the problems.